GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/Grand_Hoax/The_BINGO_Rat.md

 &nbsp;

+1. Early on... humans discover that the RNA 78-second message is only an install app.
+Like a "hello world" app of how to modify humans.

-1. First only rats were being given direct injections, each rat in isolation.
+2. First only rats were being given direct injections, each rat in isolation.
 Each rat given a different virus / mRNA injection.
 (A [printer cranking out new variations](https://www.unmc.edu/healthsecurity/transmission/2023/05/02/vaccine-printer-could-help-vaccines-reach-more-people/) for each test run)

-2. BINGO rat
+3. BINGO rat

-3. Human to human Spreading via kissing at the vending machine / STD / Herpes oral.
+4. Human to human Spreading via kissing at the vending machine / STD / Herpes oral.
 Creating the first peer to peer hivemind.

-4. Humab to human...
+5. Humab to human...
 Donut spread oral / like hepatitus and herpies spread via food

-5. Hive group was boxing it up for export via petri dishes.
+6. Hive group was boxing it up for export via petri dishes.

-6. The hive group weaponized it further to air drop / chemtrails on Finnegans Wake release Public House day.
+7. The hive group weaponized it further to air drop / chemtrails on Finnegans Wake release Public House day.